sjbowen/layers/README.md

 I have modified the contents of index.js, style.css and index.html and extended the format of data.js

-* index.js modifications:
+index.js modifications:

 * removed all functions for displaying and controlling scene list
 * removed all functions for view control buttons
 * removed all functions for autorotate button
 * added functionality from DeviceOrientationControlMethod
-* added embed hotspots
+* added embed hotspots (my term for embedding HTML in hotspot container)
-* added gazespots
+* added gazespots (my term for a hotspot that is activated by looking in one particular direction for a set period of time, i.e. rather than by tapping/clicking on something)

 ## Audio Integration
 Using [howler.js] (https://github.com/goldfire/howler.js)